 A further concern in this analysis is the role of export opportunities and their effect on firms' emission intensity.
 Dauth et al. (2014) emphasize that new export opportunities represent one of the significant changes brought about by the rise of the East for the German economy.
 Because new export opportunities lead to an expansion of market size, they could be expected to decrease emission intensity (see Richter and Schiersch 2017, Forslid et al. 2018).
 Dauth et al. (2014) also point out that import competition and export opportunities correlate, especially in the context of the integration with Eastern Europe.
-To control for the effect of export opportunities itself, I add changes in sectoral exports from Germany to the East as an additional explanatory variable to the baseline specification.
+To control for the effect of exporting on emission intensity and gain insight into the effect of export opportunities on emission intensities itself, I add changes in sectoral exports from Germany to the East as an additional explanatory variable to the baseline specification.
 The OLS version of the estimating equation now reads as follows: